ibm-cloud-docs/transit-gateway/ha-dr.md

 {: #ibm-service-maintenance}

 All upgrades follow {{site.data.keyword.IBM_notm}} service best practices, including recovery plans and rollback processes.
 Regular maintenance might cause short interruptions, mitigated by [client availability retry logic](/docs/resiliency?topic=resiliency-high-availability-design#client-retry-logic-for-ha).
 Changes are rolled out sequentially, region by region, and zone by zone within a region. {{site.data.keyword.IBM_notm}} reverts updates at the first sign of a defect.

 IBM provides advance notice for all planned maintenance activities.
-If a change is expected to affect your workloads, IBM communicates this through official notifications.
-To stay updated on maintenance, service announcements, and other updates, see the [Monitoring notifications and status](/docs/support?topic=support-viewing-cloud-status) page.
+If a change is expected to affect your workloads, IBM communicates this change through official notifications.
+To stay updated on maintenance, service announcements, and other updates, see the [Monitoring notifications and status](/docs/account?topic=account-viewing-cloud-status) page.